sekisetsu-method/star-eyes/README.md

 To run the program:
 * Use PIP to install all requirements (see requirements.txt).
-* Add CSV files to the "csv" folder at project root.
+* Add CSV files to a location set in the config/app.yaml.
-* If running native linux, comment out os.environ['SDL_VIDEODRIVER']='dummy' (This is a Windows workaround when running the Ubuntu shell on Windows.
+* If running native linux, comment out os.environ['SDL_VIDEODRIVER']='dummy' (This environment var is a Windows workaround when running the Ubuntu shell on Windows.
 Running in native linux will display the game window.
 Windows will run in a kind of silent mode, but will still perform all calculations and produce the histograms and animations.)
 * from a shell, run:
-	$ python cvt_[version_number].py
+	$ python cvt_00014.py --sigmaperiod 23 --highlightsigma True -v

 SIGNAL ANALYSIS
 -----------------------------------------------------------------------------
 Signal analysis consists of coinciding low points in the standard deviation with high points in a given particle accumulation.
 This typically occurs during the lull period prior to the London open, although the signal can occur in many variations throughout the trading day.

-v13-v14 "star-eyes" is optimized for USDJPY 15m chart data but will work with any OHLC data (currencies, equities or crypto).
+v14 "star-eyes" is optimized for USDJPY 15m chart data but will work with any OHLC data (currencies, equities or crypto).

 ADD'L NOTES
 -----------------------------------------------------------------------------